 Just to the east of the commercial centre of Stawell is Big Hill.
 The Pioneers Memorial at the peak offers fine views over the town centre and surrounding countryside.

 28 kilometres north-west of Stawell on the Western Highway is the small community of Dadswells Bridge.
-It is located on Mt William Creek at the northern tip of the Grampians National Park, and famous for the Giant Koala - a 14 metre high fibreglass and bronze structure, built in 1988 next to the service station and tavern on the highway.
+It is located on Mt William Creek at the northern tip of the Grampians National Park, and famous for the Giant Koala - a 14 metre high fibreglass and bronze structure, built in 1988 on the highway next to a restaurant, tea rooms a small native and farm animal zoo.